bootphon/seshat/docs/source/manager-reference.rst

 Users who are assigned a set of :ref:`annotation-tasks`.
 Their job is to complete the annotation of the audio files with the Praat software.
-If the TextGrid file they submit does not comply with their :ref:`annotation-tasks`'s :ref:`textgrid-checking-scheme`, Seshat pinpoints their annotation errors with detailed messages.
+If the TextGrid file they submit does not comply with their :ref:`annotation-tasks`'s :ref:`textgrid-checking-scheme`, Seshat pinpoints their annotation errors with detailed error messages.
-The annotator can re-submit the affected file to the platform based on these different feedbacks.
+The annotator can re-submit the affected file to the platform based on these feedbacks.

 As you might have noticed in Seshat's client interface, it's possible to lock annotators account.
-This prevents user from that account to login and perform any action, without actually removing the account.
+This is to prevent annotators from logging-in to their account and performing any actions, without actually removing the account.
 This might be useful for two potential reasons :

 * if that user was involved in an annotation campaign, and you want to